artdecocode/logarithm/documentary/index.md

 %NPM: logarithm%

-`logarithm` is The Logs.Page Middleware For Web-Server To Record Hits.
+`logarithm` Is A Koa Middleware That Records Logs In _ElasticSearch_.

 ```sh
 yarn add -E logarithm